Book Online | Call (+44) 1637 879571

 As with the committed lefts of Honey Smacks, it guarantees you some fast tunnel time and gives you a vertical shoulder to launch off.

-We have also discovered many off the radar waves that rival the quality of the well known names breaks but have absolutely zero crowds.
+We have also discovered many off the radar waves that rival the quality of the well known named breaks but have absolutely zero crowds.
 We’ve put in plenty of hours search for hidden waves so you don’t have to.

 It’s so easy to focus on the waves when planning a bodyboarding holiday that you often overlook another important element – your accommodation.
 Don’t worry, we’ve got you covered here too.
 What better way to enjoy the full South Sumatran experience than staying just metres above a white-sand beach complete with a crystal-clear turquoise lagoon.
 There are few better ways to recharge between sessions; either snorkelling for fish or kicking back and spotting a myriad of birds and monkeys in the trees overhead.